seanMj/FileTypeOrganization_WIN-Linux/README.md

 # FileTypeOrganization_Windows_&_LinuxOS
-File Type (Extension) Organizer, takes files, gets extension type, then places the file of type into folder of type for easier analysis or searching by the user.
+>File Type (Extension) Organizer, takes files, gets extension type, then places a copy of the file, into folder of its type; for easier analysis or searching by the user.

-(Runs on Windows And Linux without any changes within Main, just copy main into a project for Visual Studio, wont work otherwise..)
+[Runs on Windows And Linux without any changes within Main, just copy main into a project for Visual Studio, wont work otherwise..)
-Organize a filesystem by file type, makes analysis of a system easier for people who need to quickly comb through a system that isn't their own, or people who just want to run a program for fun.
+Organize a filesystem by file type, makes analysis of a system easier for people who need to quickly comb through a system that isn't their own, or people who just want to run a program for fun.]

     Unlike the StarSaver program, this program will go through a directory of your choice and will organize all the files by file extension type,